Skip to main content

 after running this command you will be asked for your argocd password, input it, hit enter, then run argocd app list to see the list of applications available on your argocd server.

-the response would be one app for sure, now run the following command to add your newly created kubernetes cluster.
+the response would be one app for sure, now run the following command to add your newly created Kubernetes cluster.

 argocd cluster add YourEksClusterARN —name yournew-cluster-name